 You can apply directly to schools or centres.

 All applications should be made to the employing school.
-In early childhood services, teachers are employed by the licensee or owner of the service and you should apply to the employing centre.
+In early childhood services, teachers are employed by the manager or owner of the service and you should apply to the employing centre.